beddalumia/colorlab/README.md

 ```
 <img width=500 src=resources/fake_magma.svg>

-If you wish to see a fast showrell of all available colormaps, as applied to a surface plot, just run [`.test/default_palettes.m`](.test/default_palettes.m).
+If you wish to see a fast show-reel of all available colormaps, as applied to a surface plot, just run `set_palette('show',N)`.
+The N parameter is optional, but if given it would set the number of nodes for all colormaps.
+If not needed the command syntax is also available: `set_palette show`.

 ### Pick a palette as your _color order_ via `set_colororder`